Catizard/lampghost/README.md

 ```

 > [!NOTE]
+> By calling a command with no argument provide or with `--help` would print help message for a command.

+> [!WARNING]
 > Just like setting up your oraja steps, you have to import "NEW GENERATION INSANE" table to get courses data.
 The insane table doesn't contain it!

 ### Copy database file